borg286/sevtech/README.md

 * Extended crafting tables have a block to allow for automation, it does take power tho.

 * Automating the metal press can be done by adding one extra conveyor belt and a hopper, normally you can just use a hopper, but any recipe that takes more than one item needs an extra belt.
 Keep in mind that with this change, the hopper no longer directly inserts items into the conveyor.
 This will cause items to despawn when doing large batches.

+## Mystical Agriculture:

+Tier 6 seeds work in the Garden Cloche, but don't work with dirt.
+You'll need the appropriate Crux as the "dirt", or a block of Insanium Essence for the tier 6 Inferium seed.

+Garden Cloches are pretty fast with mystical agriculture/other crops, but I found that a 9x9 field surrounded by Cyclic sprinklers + 1 in the center is a bit faster.
+A Cyclic Harvester set to Area will do the area all at once also.
+Other alternatives like the AA farmer or IF Plant Gatherer can't keep up with the speed of the overlapping sprinklers.
+The Harvester does take RF power, even though it looks like it only takes coal as power.

 # Creative age